Seatis/my-teaching-materials/workshop/first-website/README.md

  - Stack Overflow: http://stackoverflow.com/
  - MDN: https://developer.mozilla.org/en-US/

+## First CA session

+Mentors perform cognitive apprenticeship sessions from time to time during the course.

+This time they will show their way of [building something simple](workshop) from scratch.

 ## Workshop

-### Your first CA session

-Mentors will perform cognitive apprenticeship sessions from time to time.
-This time they will show their way of [building something simple](workshop).

 ### Start to plan your work